PowerDMARC

 Why DMARC Matters

 Emails can be easily forged, making it hard to tell the real deal from a dangerous fake.
 That’s where DMARC comes in.
-DMARC is like an email security checkpoint that verifies the sender’s identity before letting messages through.
+DMARC is like an email security checkpoint that verifies the sender’s identity before letting messages through, and it plays a critical role in achieving regulatory compliance with frameworks such as GDPR, HIPAA, and PCI-DSS.

 According to RFC 7489 of the IETF, DMARC has the unique ability to allow email senders to set preferences for authentication.
 By enabling it, you can also get reports on email handling and potential domain abuse.
 This makes DMARC stand out in terms of domain validation.